myConsciousness/myConsciousness/README.md

 > With the simple implementation in this reference, inputting Japanese doesn't result in strange behavior.
 Or you can share your code on Discord :)

 api.flutter.dev/flutter/mate...

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-08-24T00:44:27.388Z
->
-> How do you implement state management for your app?
-I imagine if you’re using pure Flutter, you update the TextEditingController and setState for every input.
-If you're using Riverpod, you're not really aware of this.

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-08-24T00:23:30.715Z
->
-> I’m looking forward to see your upgrades! 😁

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-08-24T00:09:34.503Z
->
-> I see, thanks :)

-I feel, since non-tablet devices are too small to take advantage of the performance of your app, you might want to make the mobile dedicated to tablets 👍

----
 <!-- MY-BSKY_TIMELINE:END -->